BJAC East

 This group is designed for teams with experience training and/or competing at the AKC/USDAA Masters level or UKI Senior/Champion level.
 Generally, for this level, we prefer teams with at least a year of experience training on full courses.

-Intro to International: Boogie (Group C)
+Intro to International: Group C

 Possible JOAWC goals, looking to run more ISC/FCI style courses.
 Some experience with backsides, threadles and other international techniques.
 Minimal to some experience with international courses (FCI A1/A2 level).